marcsolanadal/definition-of-pr/README.md

 ### Needed:

-- Check inputs instead of readline
-- Add (check) when something is done
 - Execute actions for each question in case we haven't done it
 - Add list of possible impacts and generate comment with it